As a higher learning institution, we expect our students to act with professionalism, courtesy, and integrity in all aspects of behavior.

 - Obscenity, incitement, and slander.

-The Academy of Art University community, in order to fulfill its purposes, must maintain high standards of academic honesty and model clear standards of professional behavior for its students.
-All members of the Academy of Art University community are expected to exhibit honesty in their academic work.
-The principle of academic honesty is understood to include the writing of papers, reports, quizzes, and examinations, as well as the creation of art and design work.
+Academy of Art University community, in order to fulfill its purposes, must maintain high standards of academic honesty and model clear standards of professional behavior for its students.
+All members of Academy of Art University community are expected to exhibit honesty in their academic work.
+The principle of academic honesty is understood to include the writing of papers, reports, quizzes, presentations, projects and examinations, as well as the creation of art, design, performance, or compositional (music and coding) work.
 Students are expected to participate fully in their academic studies by contributing their own ideas and understanding to each assignment.
-All material submitted for credit must be original work created for a specific assignment.
+All material submitted for credit must be original work created for a specific assignment without any unauthorized assistance.
 Students may not resubmit work created for previous or concurrent courses taken at Academy of Art University or any other institution unless permission is given by the instructor or department.

 Academy of Art University addresses violations of this academic honesty policy on an individual basis.
 Academic honesty violations may be grounds for suspension or dismissal.

-Any student who plagiarizes will receive a grade of “F” for that assignment, with no opportunity to do the assignment again.
-All plagiarism offenses will be reported to the Department Director and to the Educational Services Office and a notation will be indicated on the student’s transcript.
+Any student who plagiarizes will receive a grade of “F” for that assignment or project, with no opportunity to do the assignment again.
+All plagiarism offenses will be reported to the Department Director and to the Executive Office.
+Multiple instances of plagiarism in a single class will result in a final course grade of F, and a notation will be indicated on the student’s transcript.

-Plagiarism is a violation of the Academy of Art University’s Academic Honesty Policy and may be grounds for suspension or dismissal from Academy of Art University.
-This policy constitutes an official warning to each student.
+Plagiarism is a violation of Academy of Art University’s Academic Honesty Policy.
+Multiple plagiarism violations will be grounds for suspension or permanent dismissal from Academy of Art University.
+This policy as written in the Student and Academic Policies constitutes an official warning to each student.

-Cheating also includes dependence on sources other than those specifically authorized by the instructor; possession of tests or other materials before such materials have been distributed by the instructor, unless prior permission is granted; failing to abide by the instructions of the instructor with respect to test-taking procedures; influencing or attempting to influence any University official, faculty member or employee responsible for processing grades, evaluating students or for maintaining academic records through the use of bribery, threats, or any other means of coercion in order to affect a student’s grade or evaluation; alteration or misuse of University documents pertaining to academic records.
+Cheating also includes dependence on sources, other than those specifically authorized by the instructor; possession of tests or other materials before such materials have been distributed by the instructor, unless prior permission is granted; unauthorized use of AI-generated answers or materials; failing to abide by the instructions of the instructor with respect to test-taking procedures; influencing or attempting to influence any University official, faculty member or employee responsible for processing grades, evaluating students or for maintaining academic records through the use of bribery, threats, or any other means of coercion in order to affect a student’s grade or evaluation; alteration or misuse of University documents pertaining to academic records.